Google Cloud Networking Services Cheat Sheet

 • supports zonal NEGs with GCE_VM_IP endpoints as backends

-• supports zonal affinity to prefer routing new connections to backends in the same zone as the client (added 2024)
+• supports zonal affinity to prefer routing new connections to backends in the same zone as the client (GA May 2026)

 • can be used as next hops for routes, enabling third-party appliance integration